rickwalsh/GetAndCleanProject/codebook.md

 The 68 columns are as follows:

-1. Subject (a number 1-30, for each of the 30 Subjects)
-2. Activity (one of these 6 descriptions: "Walking", "Walking Upstairs", "Walking Downstairs", "Sitting", "Standing", "Laying") 3 through 68 are these measurements, in this order:

-TimeBodyAccelerationMeanX
-TimeBodyAccelerationMeanY
-TimeBodyAccelerationMeanZ
-TimeBodyAccelerationStdX
-TimeBodyAccelerationStdY
-TimeBodyAccelerationStdZ
-TimeGravityAccelerationMeanX
-TimeGravityAccelerationMeanY
-TimeGravityAccelerationMeanZ
-TimeGravityAccelerationStdX
-TimeGravityAccelerationStdY
-TimeGravityAccelerationStdZ
-TimeBodyAccelerationJerkMeanX
-TimeBodyAccelerationJerkMeanY
-TimeBodyAccelerationJerkMeanZ
-TimeBodyAccelerationJerkStdX
-TimeBodyAccelerationJerkStdY
-TimeBodyAccelerationJerkStdZ
-TimeBodyGyroscopeMeanX
-TimeBodyGyroscopeMeanY
-TimeBodyGyroscopeMeanZ
-TimeBodyGyroscopeStdX
-TimeBodyGyroscopeStdY
-TimeBodyGyroscopeStdZ
-TimeBodyGyroscopeJerkMeanX
-TimeBodyGyroscopeJerkMeanY
-TimeBodyGyroscopeJerkMeanZ
-TimeBodyGyroscopeJerkStdX
-TimeBodyGyroscopeJerkStdY
-TimeBodyGyroscopeJerkStdZ
-TimeBodyAccelerationMagnitudeMean
-TimeBodyAccelerationMagnitudeStd
-TimeGravityAccelerationMagnitudeMean
-TimeGravityAccelerationMagnitudeStd
-TimeBodyAccelerationJerkMagnitudeMean
-TimeBodyAccelerationJerkMagnitudeStd
-TimeBodyGyroscopeMagnitudeStd
-TimeBodyGyroscopeMagnitudemad
-TimeBodyGyroscopeJerkMagnitudeMean
-TimeBodyGyroscopeJerkMagnitudeStd
-FrequencyBodyAccelerationMeanX
-FrequencyBodyAccelerationMeanY
-FrequencyBodyAccelerationMeanZ
-FrequencyBodyAccelerationStdX
-FrequencyBodyAccelerationStdY
-FrequencyBodyAccelerationStdZ
-FrequencyBodyAccelerationJerkMeanX
-FrequencyBodyAccelerationJerkMeanY
-FrequencyBodyAccelerationJerkMeanZ
-FrequencyBodyAccelerationJerkStdX
-FrequencyBodyAccelerationJerkStdY
-FrequencyBodyAccelerationJerkStdZ
-FrequencyBodyGyroscopeMeanX
-FrequencyBodyGyroscopeMeanY
-FrequencyBodyGyroscopeMeanZ
-FrequencyBodyGyroscopeStdX
-FrequencyBodyGyroscopeStdY
-FrequencyBodyGyroscopeStdZ
-FrequencyBodyAccelerationMagnitudeMean
-FrequencyBodyAccelerationMagnitudeStd
-FrequencyBodyAccelerationJerkMagnitudeMean
-FrequencyBodyAccelerationJerkMagnitudeStd
-FrequencyBodyGyroscopeMagnitudeMean
-FrequencyBodyGyroscopeMagnitudeStd
-FrequencyBodyGyroscopeJerkMagnitudeMean
-FrequencyBodyGyroscopeJerkMagnitudeStd
+*1. Subject (a number 1-30, for each of the 30 Subjects) *2.
+Activity (one of these 6 descriptions: "Walking", "Walking Upstairs", "Walking Downstairs", "Sitting", "Standing", "Laying") *3 through 68 are these measurements, in this order:

+*TimeBodyAccelerationMeanX
+*TimeBodyAccelerationMeanY
+*TimeBodyAccelerationMeanZ
+*TimeBodyAccelerationStdX
+*TimeBodyAccelerationStdY
+*TimeBodyAccelerationStdZ
+*TimeGravityAccelerationMeanX
+*TimeGravityAccelerationMeanY
+*TimeGravityAccelerationMeanZ
+*TimeGravityAccelerationStdX
+*TimeGravityAccelerationStdY
+*TimeGravityAccelerationStdZ
+*TimeBodyAccelerationJerkMeanX
+*TimeBodyAccelerationJerkMeanY
+*TimeBodyAccelerationJerkMeanZ
+*TimeBodyAccelerationJerkStdX
+*TimeBodyAccelerationJerkStdY
+*TimeBodyAccelerationJerkStdZ
+*TimeBodyGyroscopeMeanX
+*TimeBodyGyroscopeMeanY
+*TimeBodyGyroscopeMeanZ
+*TimeBodyGyroscopeStdX
+*TimeBodyGyroscopeStdY
+*TimeBodyGyroscopeStdZ
+*TimeBodyGyroscopeJerkMeanX
+*TimeBodyGyroscopeJerkMeanY
+*TimeBodyGyroscopeJerkMeanZ
+*TimeBodyGyroscopeJerkStdX
+*TimeBodyGyroscopeJerkStdY
+*TimeBodyGyroscopeJerkStdZ
+*TimeBodyAccelerationMagnitudeMean
+*TimeBodyAccelerationMagnitudeStd
+*TimeGravityAccelerationMagnitudeMean
+*TimeGravityAccelerationMagnitudeStd
+*TimeBodyAccelerationJerkMagnitudeMean
+*TimeBodyAccelerationJerkMagnitudeStd
+*TimeBodyGyroscopeMagnitudeStd
+*TimeBodyGyroscopeMagnitudemad
+*TimeBodyGyroscopeJerkMagnitudeMean
+*TimeBodyGyroscopeJerkMagnitudeStd
+*FrequencyBodyAccelerationMeanX
+*FrequencyBodyAccelerationMeanY
+*FrequencyBodyAccelerationMeanZ
+*FrequencyBodyAccelerationStdX
+*FrequencyBodyAccelerationStdY
+*FrequencyBodyAccelerationStdZ
+*FrequencyBodyAccelerationJerkMeanX
+*FrequencyBodyAccelerationJerkMeanY
+*FrequencyBodyAccelerationJerkMeanZ
+*FrequencyBodyAccelerationJerkStdX
+*FrequencyBodyAccelerationJerkStdY
+*FrequencyBodyAccelerationJerkStdZ
+*FrequencyBodyGyroscopeMeanX
+*FrequencyBodyGyroscopeMeanY
+*FrequencyBodyGyroscopeMeanZ
+*FrequencyBodyGyroscopeStdX
+*FrequencyBodyGyroscopeStdY
+*FrequencyBodyGyroscopeStdZ
+*FrequencyBodyAccelerationMagnitudeMean
+*FrequencyBodyAccelerationMagnitudeStd
+*FrequencyBodyAccelerationJerkMagnitudeMean
+*FrequencyBodyAccelerationJerkMagnitudeStd
+*FrequencyBodyGyroscopeMagnitudeMean
+*FrequencyBodyGyroscopeMagnitudeStd
+*FrequencyBodyGyroscopeJerkMagnitudeMean
+*FrequencyBodyGyroscopeJerkMagnitudeStd

 Column names for columns 3-68 follow this convention:
---Frequency means Frequency domain signals via Fast Fourier Transformations --Body means signals from the body, rather than from gravity --Gravity means signals from gravity, rather than from the body --Gyroscope means signals from the gyroscope --Acceleration are signals from the accelerometer --Magnitude is the magnitude of the signal
+*Frequency means Frequency domain signals via Fast Fourier Transformations *Body means signals from the body, rather than from gravity *Gravity means signals from gravity, rather than from the body *Gyroscope means signals from the gyroscope *Acceleration are signals from the accelerometer *Magnitude is the magnitude of the signal
---Jerk means jerk signals
+*Jerk means jerk signals
---Mean is the average
+*Mean is the average
---Std is standard deviation
+*Std is standard deviation
---X means in the x-axis
+*X means in the x-axis
---Y means in the y-axis
+*Y means in the y-axis
---Z means in the z-axis
+*Z means in the z-axis

 Note: Capitalization of initial letters in the words, and elimination of most abbreviations in the columns noted above was performed to make the column names very clear and descriptive.